squashmvp/BKSPRHBeta/README.md

 # BKSPRHBeta
 Beta of "Practice Romhack"

+Practice Romhack means I'm practicing stuff and ideas.
+Robo-City is a needle in a haystack level.
+Grand Piano is a collectathon with platforming.
+What Boat is a story based level.

 What makes this a Beta?
 Here, sit down.
 I'll tell you.
 1. There are notes in the first world to increase playability.
 This is due to lack of Challenges.
 Robo-City will not have notes in the final game.
 2. Water is buggy.
 Removed it in some areas for this version.